-Missy Wikle-Director, University College Advising and LASSO
+Nick Holmes-Director, University College Advising and the LASSO Center

 University College Advising (UCA) provides academic advising and assistance to a variety of diverse student populations.
 Students advised by UCA include, but are not limited to, undecided students and those admitted through the alternative admission and holistic admission programs.
-Additionally, UCA is the advising home for pre-CEAT students, undecided transfer students, some students on academic probation and some students who need help developing individualized degree plans.
-By providing personalized attention and assistance, UCA strives to retain students as they adjust to OSU and explore their academic options.
+Additionally, UCA is the advising home for pre-CEAT students, undecided transfer students, and some students on academic probation.
+By providing personalized attention and assistance, UCA strives to help students as they adjust to OSU and explore their academic options.
 University College Advising is located in 214 Student Union.
 Please visit uca.okstate.edu (http://uca.okstate.edu/) or contact 405.744.5333 for more information.